Cuba–United States relations: After the Cold War

+21st century

 In January 1999, U.S. President Bill Clinton eased travel restrictions to Cuba in an effort to increase cultural exchanges between the two nations.
 The Clinton administration approved a two-game exhibition series between the Baltimore Orioles and the Cuba national baseball team, marking the end of the hiatus since 1959 that a Major League Baseball team played in Cuba.

 At the United Nations Millennium Summit in September 2000, Castro and Clinton spoke briefly at a group photo session and shook hands.
 U.N.
 Secretary-General Kofi Annan commented afterwards, "For a U.S. president and a Cuban president to shake hands for the first time in over 40 years—I think it is a major symbolic achievement".
 While Castro said it was a gesture of "dignity and courtesy", the White House denied the encounter was of any significance.
 In November 2001, U.S. companies began selling food to the country for the first time since Washington imposed the trade embargo after the revolution.
 In 2002, former U.S. President Jimmy Carter became the first former or sitting U.S. president to visit Cuba since 1928.

+On May 21st, 2002, a U.S. senate hearing before the Subcommittee on Consumer Affairs, Foreign Commerce, and Tourism of the Committee on Commerce, Science, and Transportation aimed at opening up food sales with Cuba.
+In attendance at the hearing was Lissa Weinmann, the Executive Director of the Americans for Humanitarian Trade with Cuba.
+In a statement to the Senate, Weinmann explained that the organization is "a national group of prominent Americans who advocate normal trade of food and medical products between the United States and Cuba."
+Weinmann noted that polls of the American people reflected overwhelming support for free trade of food and medicine products.
+Furthermore, the U.S. administration deeming Cuba to be a "terrorist state" damaged trade relations and created unnecessary obstacles for both individuals traveling between the two countries and small businesses aiming to trade across the border.
+She stated that despite some sales occurring within large companies, "for small to medium-sized buyers, the arcane regulations that govern such trade make it an impractical situation for them."
+Weinmann argues that trade between the U.S. and Cuba is mutually beneficial.

+Americans for Humanitarian Trade with Cuba was established in January 1998 and included Cuban-Americans, farmers, physicians, and elected officials.
+Its most prominent members included David Rockefeller, Milton Friedman, Carla Hills, Frank Carlucci, John Whitehead, Paul Volcker, Julius Richmond, Craig L. Fuller, Sam Gibbons, James Rodney Schlesinger, among others.